-That after the May 12, 2012 estate meeting between Simon and I, Simon claimed to Petitioner that each child would receive at minimum USD $2,000,000 two million dollars if he died and that at an estimated 8% interest it would cover the family’s costs of living and moreat that time.
-For the ten grandchildren this would put the estate at a minimum value of USD $20,000,000.00.
-Later that week Simon clarified that our family even at the minimum amount of USD $6,000,000.00 would be set up fine with good investments to keep the children in private school and that he and my mother had put away several million more for their college funds.
-Simon stated he wanted Petitioner to secret this information from family members as he was very worried about Theodore and Pamela and their spouses knowing exactly what his worth was.
+That after the May 12, 2012 estate meeting with Spallina, Tescher, Simon and his children, Simon claimed to Petitioner that each grandchild would receive, for example, a minimum USD $2,000,000.00 if he died that day and that at an estimated 8% interest it would cover the family’s costs of living and more.
+For the ten grandchildren this would put the total estate at a minimum value of USD $20,000,000.00.

+That later that week Simon clarified that Petitioner’s family, even at the minimum amount used for example would get USD $6,000,000.00 and would be set up fine with good investments made and with school funds for the grandchildren paid for throughout college already set aside.
+Simon stated he wanted Petitioner to secret this information from family members as he was very worried about Theodore and Pamela and their spouses knowing exactly what his net worth was and why on the phone call on May 12, 2012 he did not state any numbers with them.

-That prior to her death Shirley and Simon had taken Candice and I to dinner to tell us that the Stanford monies had been unfrozen and they had received most of their monies back percentage approximately 2-3 million dollars and had funded college plans for our three children in entirety.
-Walker, later on staying at Petitioner’s home overnight, was excited and told Petitioner and Candice they had nothing to worry about for their children with the home paid off and her having just taken care of funding their college plans. and what are the remaining amounts pending under the litigations.
+That prior to her death Shirley and Simon had taken Candice and Petitioner to dinner to tell them that the almost all of the Stanford monies had been unfrozen and they had received almost all of their investment monies back, less a small percentage of their account value approximately 2-3 million dollars that were in some form of risky CD’s of Stanford’s that could be lost.
+Upon confirming they had received their investment monies back they immediately funded college plans for Petitioner’s three children in entirety and told Petitioner that Walker had completed funding for such.
+Walker, later on staying at Petitioner’s home overnight, was excited and told Petitioner and Candice they had nothing to worry about for their children with the home paid off and her having just taken care of funding their college plans.

+That recently settlements have been made regarding portions of the Stanford CD’s for victims and due to the inability to get information from the Personal Representatives regarding Simon’s claims, the Beneficiaries have no way of knowing what has been recovered to date and what are the remaining amounts pending under the litigations.
 Despite request for this information the Personal Representatives have again failed to produce documents regarding these assets.

+That on information and belief, Theodore is attempting to sell or sold a real estate property held in the Estates, with no notice to Beneficiaries and where Petitioner and Petitioner’s children counsel has not been noticed even after the sale and where Petitioner and Petitioner’s counsel expressly told Spallina and Theodore to not make any transactions of properties without first notifying them properly as required under law.

+Loans Against Estate Assets and No Accounting by Personal Representatives

-That TS stated the houses in the Estatewere free and clear of encumbrances and then later reveals that there was an unknown USD $500,000.00 line of credit on the home in Saint Andrews Country Club, Boca Raton, FL.
-When Tripp Scott and I asked to see the loan and the transaction dates, times and amounts, we were met with hostile resistance and still have not received the information.
+That initially Spallina stated the two homes in the Estates were free and clear of encumbrances and then several months later revealed that there was an unknown USD $500,000.00 line of credit on the home at Saint Andrews Country Club at 7020 Lions Head Lane, Boca Raton, FL 33496 that was due in full.

+That when Tripp Scott and Petitioner requested copies of the line of credit, including all withdrawals, dates of transactions and amounts, they were met with hostile resistance and still have not received the information months later from TS.